sjtrimble/angular/aio/content/tutorial/getting-started.md

 The route parameters and route data are provided as observables you subscribe to.
 When the parameters or data observables are updated, the observables produce a new value.
 The example below shows you how to subscribe to a route and get its `productId` provided through a variable route from its URL.

-### Summary

 Once you have setup the router, you can continue to create more components and routes in your `RouteConfig`.

 To learn more about the more advanced features of the router, read the [Router Guide](guide/router).

-## Router Tasks

-### Add the router to your project
+## Adding the router to your project

+### 1. Import RouterModule

-1. Import the `RouterModule` from the `@angular/router` package into your app.module.ts file.
+Import `RouterModule` from the `@angular/router` package into your app.module.ts file.

 <code-example header="src/app/app.module.ts (RouterModule)" path="getting-started/src/app/app.module.1.ts" region="router-module">
 </code-example>

+### 2. Register RouterModule

-2. In the `imports` array, add the `RouterModule.forRoot([])` method with an empty array.
+In the `imports` array, add the `RouterModule.forRoot([])` method with an empty array.
 Configured routes are stored in the array.

 <code-example header="src/app/app.module.ts (imports)" path="getting-started/src/app/app.module.1.ts" region="router-module-imports">
 </code-example>

 Your application is configured with Angular routing, but the template needs a placeholder where it renders routed components.

+### 3. Add a router outlet

-3. Remove the components below the `app-side-nav` and add the `RouterOutlet` to the template.
+Remove the components below the `app-side-nav` and add the `RouterOutlet` to the template.

 <code-example header="src/app/app.component.html (Router outlet)" path="getting-started/src/app/app.component.html" region="router-outlet">
 </code-example>

 The router is ready to listen for changes in the browser URL, but you need to configure it with routes to transition from one set of components to the next.

-### Create a route that shows product list
+## Create a route that shows product list

 To register a route for the product list, it must be defined in the array of routes.

+### 1. Add a product list route

-1. In the app.module.ts, add an object to the array defined in `RouterModule.forRoot()` array with an empty string as the `path` and set the `ProductListComponent` as the `component`.
+In the app.module.ts, add an object to the array defined in `RouterModule.forRoot()` array with an empty string as the `path` and set the `ProductListComponent` as the `component`.

 <code-example header="src/app/app.module.ts (Product list route)" path="getting-started/src/app/app.module.ts" region="product-list-route">
 </code-example>

-2. Now when you navigate to your example URL with only the `/`, the list of products is displayed.
+Now when you navigate to your example URL with only the `/`, the list of products is displayed.

-### Create a component for product details
+## Create a route for product details

 To display more information for a particular product, you'll use a specific route for product details.

+### 1. Generate the product details route component

-1. Right click on the `products` folder and generate a component named `product-details`.
+1. Right click on the `products` folder, use the `Angular Generator` and generate a component named `product-details`.

+### 2. Add a product details route

-2. In the `app.module.ts` define a variable route for the product details.
+1. In the `app.module.ts` define a variable route for the product details.
 Use `products/:productId` as the `path`, with `productId` being substituted with the value from the URL, and `ProductDetailsComponent` for the `component`.

 <code-example header="src/app/app.module.ts (Product details route)" path="getting-started/src/app/app.module.2.ts" region="product-details-route">
 </code-example>

-3. In the `ProductPreviewComponent`, update the template to link to the product details page with the `productId` using a `RouterLink`.
+2. In the `ProductPreviewComponent`, update the template to link to the product details page with the `productId` using a `RouterLink`.

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product preview routerLink)" path="getting-started/src/app/products/product-preview/product-preview.component.html" linenums="false">
 </code-example>